EDiasAlberto/EDiasAlberto/README.md

 - Websockets

 ## Current Project(s):
-Some form of e-commerce site, effectively an eBay duplicate, without actual commercial capability for security reasons.
+- Some form of e-commerce site, effectively an eBay duplicate, without actual commercial capability for security reasons.
+- ProxaBot (I think this will remain an eternal project)

 ## Goals:
 - Learn MongoDB